What is skin cancer?

 How can I prevent skin cancer?

 Sun protective clothing is clothing that uses fabrics which have been tested and rated with a UPF rating.
-UPF is short for the Ultraviolet Protection Factor and the rating describes the amount of UV that can penetrate the fabric.
+UPF is short for the Ultraviolet Protection Factor, and the rating describes the amount of UV that can penetrate the fabric.
 A fabric with a UPF of 5 means that 20% of UV can penetrate the fabric, whereas a UPF of 50 means that only 2% of UV can penetrate the fabric.
-UPF 50+ is the highest rating achievable in Australia, this means at least 98% of UV is blocked when you have this rating.
+UPF 50+ is the highest rating achievable in Australia, which means that at least 98% of UV is blocked when you have this rating.

-Solbari Sun Protection is the leading Australian sun protective clothing brand in Australia with customers in over 60 countries.
+Solbari Sun Protection is the leading Australian sun protective clothing brand in Australia with customers in over 160 countries.
 Solbari offers an award winning range of UPF 50+ sun protective clothing, broad brim sun hats, arm sleeves and umbrellas.